 The default in the Thesis Theme I used was a gray text.
 I asked my WordPress Ninja Derek Semmler to edit the CSS for my blogs to make my BlockQuotes more prominent.
 He edited the text and box color to match the theme of each site.

-You can see the Thesis default in our Personalized Gifts blog and compare that to how prominent and beautiful these matching quote boxes are in our Golf Blog and in the Good Millwork blog like this one about mahogany moldings.
+You can see the Thesis default in our Personalized Gifts blog and compare that to how prominent and beautiful these matching quote boxes are in our Golf Blog.

 For those who know how, unique boxes can be created using CSS styling.
 If you don’t you can get someone who does to add the code and then you paste it into the html of your posts.
-That is how the different colored boxes in Good Millwork’s Crown Moldings post were done.
+That is how the different colored boxes in ExecGiftsBlog and NoBogies posts are done.

 VISUAL EDITOR DISAPPEARS